Call for Proposals

 • Meeting in hybrid (in-person and online) format, welcoming colleagues outside Stanford to participate not only as speakers but as regular cohort members

-• Curating collection of relevant work in various media for the Colloquies feature on the SHC's Arcade digital salon
+• Curating a collection of relevant work in various media for the Colloquies section, or leading to a series of posts for the Interventions section, of the SHC's Arcade digital salon

 Eligibility: